Bokerchain/Boker/README.md

 ## Programatically interfacing Geth nodes

-As a developer, sooner rather than later you'll want to start interacting with Boker Chain network via your own programs and not manually through the console.
-To aid this, Boker Chain has built in support for a JSON-RPC based APIs.
+As a developer, sooner rather than later you'll want to start interacting with Bokerchain network via your own programs and not manually through the console.
+To aid this, Bokerchain has built in support for a JSON-RPC based APIs.
 These can be exposed via HTTP, WebSockets and IPC (unix sockets on unix based platforms, and named pipes on Windows).